Eugene is a trained engineer and self-taught home improvement enthusiast with almost 40 years of professional and DIY experience.

 - Long-nose (snipe-nose) pliers (not essential, but useful for pulling out the split pin)

 Step 1: Turn Off the Valve on the Pipe Feeding the Tank

 As described in the explanation of plumbing systems above, this is valve 3.
 This may be located downstairs, near the cold tank or near the hot tank.
 You will have to trace the piping and by a process of elimination, identify which valve controls what.
 If you push the float of the ball cock downwards and no water flows into the tank, you have found the right valve.
 Usually valve 3 (shown in the diagram above) feeding the tank is on a 1/2 inch / 15 mm pipe.

-Using the water pump pliers, pipe wrench or vise grips, unscrew the end cap.
+Using the water pump pliers, pipe wrench or vise grips, unscrew the end cap from the valve body.
+Hold the body of the valve with another vice grips or Footprint pipe wrench to stop it turning, if the end cap appears to be tight.
 If it's obstinate and refuses to turn, try pouring some hot water from a kettle over the cap, this should expand it slightly and make it easier to turn.